brieucpopper/brieucpopper/README.md

 - 🌱 I’m currently a student in Télécom SudParis, a french "école d'ingénieur"
 - 📫 How to reach me : brieucpopper@gmail.com

+Some interesting projects I worked on in the past are:
+  - A 3D tetris with manual ray tracing and 2d rendering in Python
+  -